DEMON1A/WEngine/docs/README.md

 ### removetags
 - It takes a user controlled variables from the handler then remove the tags from it and reutrn the replaced string

+### removeqoutes
+- It takes a user controlled variables from the handler then remove the qoutes from it and reutrn the replaced string

+### markdown
+- It takes a user controlled vairable then parse it with markdown and reutrn it on the response.

+### securemarkdown
+- It takes a user controlled vairable then parse it with markdown and reutrn it on the response with a secure way and XSS filters inside of it.

+### readfile
+- It takes a static argument from the template then read it's content and return the file content on the response.